 Insurance companies have always done quantitative research but now they are broadly leveraging more data and models, and successfully performing activities like :

 Fraud detection and investigation – Insurance companies suffer huge financial losses because of fraudulent activities.
-The user can detect frauds by identifying undetected suspicious activities through Data Science and its algorithms.
+The user can detect fraud by identifying undetected suspicious activities through Data Science and its algorithms.
 Using multiple techniques, data science makes it possible to discover the fraudulent activities at the right time and save the insurer from significant losses.

 Personalized Product Development – Customer retention is important in any industry.
 The insurance industry is no exception.
-It obviously becomes a necessity to strategize a plan according to the customer requirements.
+It obviously becomes a necessity to strategize a plan according to the customer’s requirements.
 Data Science and its platforms gather all the possible data pertaining to the customer requirements, analyze it and develop a plan most suitable to the customer.
 By leveraging Data Science on quantitative and qualitative data sets, the insurance companies and the actuaries can develop customer-specific products to attract them.

-Customer segmentation – The Data Science algorithms perform customer segmentation based on their financial status, age, location, behavior, preferences, etc. Based on this segmentation, solutions are derived at and provided to the relevant customers.
-It is also possible to cross-sell policies and tailor out personal services relevant to a particular customer segment.
+Customer segmentation – The Data Science algorithms perform customer segmentation based on their financial status, age, location, behavior, preferences, etc. Based on this segmentation, solutions are derived from and provided to the relevant customers.
+It is also possible to cross-sell policies and tailor personal services relevant to a particular customer segment.

 Risk assessment – Risk assessment is the quantification of risk and identification of the reasons for risk.
 Implementing the risk assessment tools will assure the predictions of risks as well as limit them to the minimum to avoid huge losses.
-The algorithms detect the risk and combine the data concerning individuals risk that differ by nature and effect.
+The algorithms detect the risk and combine the data concerning individuals’ risks that differ by nature and effect.
 This enables the insurance company to forecast segmented/group risks and thereby the overall company’s risk.